RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/vsam/README.md

    - Creates the enterprise server instance by using the ESCWA Admin API (almost exclusively).
    - Uses a single command-line utility, `caspcrd`, to create the default IBM CICS resource definition file.
    - Configures the enterprise server instance for use with JCL and the VSAM datasets are cataloged.
    - Configures the enterprise server instance as a 64-bit server.
-You can change the configuration to deploy a 32-bit server (see *Step 5* in the procedure below).
+You can change the configuration and deploy a 32-bit server (see *Step 5* in the procedure below).
-   - Uses pre-built application modules.
+   - Configures the enterprise server instance to use pre-built application modules.

 The demonstration also includes some instructions to build the application from the sources.